 The number and kind of “C-level executives,” as the people who report to the chief executive officer (CEO) in large corporations are called as a group, seems to be growing of late.
-A chief information security officer, or CISO, is someone responsible for information security for an entire business or organization.
+A chief information security officer, or CISO, is a C-level executive who is responsible for information security for an entire business or organization.

 Understanding the CISO role

 There’s more to filling a CISO’s shoes than simply possessing a deep understanding of information security.
-In the executive suite, doing the job means relating specific aspects of business or technology to the overall vision that guides and drives any well-run organization.
+In the executive suite, performing those C-level jobs means relating specific aspects of business or technology to the overall vision that guides and drives any well-run organization.
 That means a CISO must also understand the overarching enterprise vision and strategy for the organization, and then take all steps necessary to see that its information assets and technologies are properly protected.

 The CISO’s job thus spans numerous vital domains of knowledge, which he or she must see enacted in an enterprise.
 These include the following elements:

-- Risk assessment, mitigation and avoidance: This means taking a thorough survey and inventory of information assets, intellectual property and other digital holdings of value, understanding the threats they face, and deciding what steps to take to protect those things from damage, loss or harm.
-Ultimately, this also feeds into security policy, which defines what levels of protection and response should be associated with information assets and digital holdings.
+- Risk assessment, mitigation and avoidance ‒ This means making a thorough survey and inventory of information assets, intellectual property, and other digital holdings of value, understanding the threats they face and deciding what steps to take to protect those assets from damage, loss or harm.
+Ultimately, this also feeds into the enterprise security policy, which defines what levels of protection and response should be associated with information assets and digital holdings.

-- Legal and regulatory compliance: This means understanding how an enterprise’s information assets and digital holdings fall within the scope of applicable laws and regulations, and complying with related requirements such as assessments, audits, reporting, privacy, confidentiality and more.
-It also means being both willing and able to shoulder the burden of dealing with a security breach, and able to assess and deal with potential legal, business and financial consequences.
+- Legal and regulatory compliance ‒ This entails understanding how an enterprise’s information assets and digital holdings fall within the scope of applicable laws and regulations, and complying with related requirements, such as assessments, audits, reporting, privacy, confidentiality, and more.
+It also means being both willing and able to shoulder the burden of dealing with a security breach, and assessing and dealing with any potential legal, business, and financial consequences of said breach.

-The simplest way of understanding all of this is to recognize that the CISO’s job is to make sure that the organization’s security posture and policy line up with the business vision, to provide protection and mitigation necessary for its successful implementation, and to spearhead efforts to mitigate and recover from any security breaches, or privacy or regulatory lapses or failures that sometimes occur.
+The simplest way of understanding all this is recognizing that the CISO’s job is to ensure that the organization’s security posture and policy align with the business vision; provide the protection and support necessary for its successful implementation; and to spearhead efforts to mitigate and recover from security breaches, privacy or regulatory lapses, or security policy failures that sometimes occur.

 There are many information security certifications likely to be of both value and use to aspiring CISOs.
-Look to more senior infosec credentials like:
+Look for more senior information security (infosec) credentials, such as:

 - Certified Information Security Manager (CISM)